ICE Australia has a genuine respect for the laws of the land, respect for the rights of individuals and high standards of ethical behaviour.

-All information collected for the purpose of organising your Conference is used for management, planning, registration and billing purposes only.
-Information held by ICE Australia may include (but is not limited to) your company and committee details, Conference briefs, delegate registration details, bank account and credit card details.
-This information is used in order to:
+All information collected for the purpose of organising your conference is used for management, planning, registration and billing purposes only.
+Information held by ICE Australia may include (but is not limited to) your company and committee details, conference briefs, delegate registration details, bank account and credit card details.
+This information is used to:

-- Gain an understanding of your information and conference needs to provide a greater service to you
+- Gain an understanding of your information and conference needs to provide a greater service to you; and

 How we collect personal information